HunterLarco/GAE-db-Model-Archive-API/README.md

 next = stats.next
 size = stats.size
 ```
-* `fetch(<i>token</i>)` returns a list of all the backups, each one with a stats key which contains the size, creation time, content, and restoration url.
+* `fetch(token)` returns a list of all the backups, each one with a stats key which contains the size, creation time, content, and restoration url.
 Keep in mind that each entity in the list is also an instance of the Blobstore.
 ```python
 # example usage
 for item in timemachine.fetch(timemachine.requestToken()):